What is a concussion injury compensation claim?

 Contact Us

-How much compensation can I claim for a concussion injury?
+How much compensation could I claim for a concussion injury?

-The amount of compensation you can claim for a concussion injury will depend on how severe the injury is and the effect it has on your life.
+The amount of compensation you may be able to claim for a concussion injury will depend on how severe the injury is and the effect it has on your life.

 Compensation is calculated to reflect the pain and suffering you have experienced, as well as any loss of earnings and the cost of any future care you may need.